 New Students (Registration by Appointment Only) - no walk-in appointments)

 Registration is done by appointment only, you must call and make an appointment prior to arriving at the district office.
 You must be a resident of the district to attend school in Orchard Park.
 All completed registration forms must be brought with you to the appointment.
 Please contact Amanda Alba, the Central Registrar, at 209-6325 (or contact her via email at email@example.com) to make an appointment.
 The Central Registrar office is located in the Administration Building, 2240 Southwestern Blvd., West Seneca NY 14224.

 K-12 Registration packets are available in the Central Registrar's Office by calling ahead to make an appointment to pick up a packet.
-Available appointment times are Monday through Friday from 7:30 a.m. to 3:30 p.m.
+Available appointment times are Monday through Thursday from 7:30 a.m. to 3:30 p.m.
+The District Office is closed on Fridays during the summer months.
 You must call prior to stopping in to make sure the someone is available to assist you.
 You may also download the necessary forms below.
 Families new to the District should register their child/children as soon as possible.

 Documentation Required for Registration of Students New to the District: